iulian-stan/OpenGL-Playground/project03/README.md

-# Project03: Drawing a triangle
+# Project 03: Drawing a Triangle

 ## Intro